Gordon Riots: Aftermath

 The riots damaged the reputation of Britain across Europe, where many saw British constitutional monarchy as an inherently unstable form of government.
 This came at a time when Britain was searching for allies, particularly Catholic Austria, in the American War of Independence to challenge the strong coalition the French had built.
 Britain had also initiated secret negotiations with Catholic Spain to end Spanish support of the United States.
 After learning of the riots, the Spanish government pulled back from peace negotiations with Britain, concerned that the disorder would lead to a widespread collapse of the current British administration.

-The riots highlighted the problems Britain faced by not deploying a professional police force, a notion which was opposed as foreign and absolutist.
+The riots highlighted the problems Britain faced by not having a professional police force, a notion which was opposed as foreign and absolutist.
 The day after the riots broke out, the Earl of Shelburne shocked many by proposing in parliament that Britain should consider forming a force modelled on the French police.

-The riots destroyed the popularity of radical politician John Wilkes, who led citizen militiamen against the rioters.
+The riots damaged the popularity of the radical politician John Wilkes, who led citizen militia against the rioters.
 Many of his followers saw this as a betrayal; some of them may have been among the rioters.
 A pamphlet and a book of poems defending the role of Gordon were written and published by the polemicist and hymn-writer Maria De Fleury.

 The events at the Bank of England started a tradition where a detachment of soldiers, usually from the Brigade of Guards, would march to the bank to perform security duties.
 Until 1963 the duty was performed by the Guards in Home Service Dress with bearskin, though tennis shoes were worn inside the bank.
 From that date until 31 March 1973 the detachment became more functional than ceremonial, doing their duties in service dress with automatic weapons.